DOSYCORPS/social-surface/README.md

 *Note: this item may still be being published.
 You can download and install it as an "Unpacked Extension" from this repository.*

-Review public items exposed on your social surface with a Security Assessment tool.
+Review public items exposed on your social surface with a **very simple and basic** Security Assessment tool.

 ## Screenshot